-Customers often ask us why they cannot install the standard wireless device inside a hazardous area enclosure themselves.
+Customers often ask us if they can install a standard wireless device inside a hazardous area enclosure themselves.
 It is a reasonable query.
 The short answer is no, you can’t.
 But the short answer does not tell the full story.
 There are some fundamental reasons for this, and these reasons are effectively the same for all hazardous area certification schemes around the world, including ATEX, IECEx, and North American standards under the jurisdiction of OSHA.
 We have written this article to explain some of these fundamental reasons in more depth.

 Getting a device certified is called the type approval process, and it is just one part of the requirement.
 Depending on the requirement the following are applied; Annex III of the 2014/34/EU ATEX, IECEx has the requirement to follow several IECEx Operational Documents or for North America OSHA 1910 subpart A is used.
 Ex device design is reviewed and tested by a notified body appointed by governments to the Ex standards.
 These are all now typically derived from the IEC60079 series with different regions and countries having their own versions – although there are minor differences most clauses are identical to the source IECEx standard.
 When the product is approved it will receive and Ex Certificate stating the hazardous area classification it can be installed in as well as any safety conditions that must be applied to ensure it is safe when installed in a plant.